kuzzleio/sdk-javascript/doc/7/controllers/observe/search/index.md

 Gets multiple observers for documents matching a search query

+This method make a call to [document.search](/sdk/js/7/controllers/document/search) and then to [realtime.subscribe](/sdk/js/7/controllers/realtime/subscribe).

 ::: info
 The returned observers will already be listening for changes.
 :::